 English teachers in Dubai typically earn between $2,000 and $5,000 USD (6,700 – 18,500 AED) per month, tax-free.
-Your qualifications, teaching history, and the type of institution you work in will affect what you make.
+Your qualifications, teaching history, and the type of institution you work in will affect what you earn.

 Language schools usually offer the highest salaries.
 Here, you’re looking at $3,300 – $5,500 USD (12,300 – 20,400 AED) per month.
-The types of students vary – from adults looking to improve their English to schoolchildren taking after-school language lessons.
+The types of students at language schools vary – from adults looking to improve their English to schoolchildren taking after-school language lessons.
 Your salary will depend on your qualifications and experience.

 Vocational schools and colleges generally offer $3,000 USD (11,000 AED) per month, providing you have at least two years of experience.
 At the upper end, you can bring in $4,000 USD (15,000 AED).
-You will teach students studying a specific vocation or trade, such as business, tourism, or engineering.
+You will teach students studying a specific vocation or trade, such as business English, tourism, or engineering.
 If you have a background in applied sciences, you will be an attractive candidate, so do investigate this.